How to Calculate NTC thermistor β Beta Constant Value?

 4. T2 = Temperature 2 (K)

-Most of AMWEI NTC thermistor Beta B value is calculated from measurements at 25C and 50C, or 25C and 85C,
+Most of AMWEI NTC thermistor Beta B constant value is calculated from measurements at 25C and 50C, or 25C and 85C,

 that is expressed in B(25/50) , or B(25/85), or the other temperature point the user most concerned.